-A study of individual behavior as a function of social situations.
+A study of individual behavior as a function of social situations is the focus of this course.
 The course emphasizes theory, research, and applications.
 Topics include the self in relation to the environment, perceptions and attributions regarding others, stereotypes and prejudice, group processes, attitude formation and maintenance, conformity, attraction and close relationships, helping, and aggression.
 Prerequisite: PSY 101; PSY 210 is recommended.